kyma-project/kyma/components/xip-patch/README.md

 ## Overview

-This application prepares Kyma's configuration to use wildcard xip.io DNS.
+This component configures Kyma to use a wildcard DNS provided by `xip.io`.

 ## Prerequisites